groupdocs/reference.groupdocs.com/content/sites/groupdocs/signature/english/net/groupdocs.signature/processprogresseventargs/progress/_index.md

 ---
 title: Progress
 second_title: GroupDocs.Signature for .NET API Reference
-description: Represents progress in percents.
+description: Represents the progress in percents.
 Value range is from 0 to 100.
 type: docs
 weight: 40
 url: /net/groupdocs.signature/processprogresseventargs/progress/
 ---
 ## ProcessProgressEventArgs.Progress property

-Represents progress in percents.
+Represents the progress in percents.
 Value range is from 0 to 100.

 ```csharp
 public int Progress { get; set; }